Sorry, you need to enable JavaScript to visit this website.

 When is my Food Waste Collection Day?
 Is it the same as trash or recycling collection?

-Because the Pilot Program is serviced through different routes, your Food Waste Collection Day is not necessarily the same as your trash and recycling collection day.
+Because the program is serviced through different routes, your Food Waste Collection Day is not necessarily the same as your trash and recycling collection day.

 Visit http://tinyurl.com/DCCompostCollectionDays and use your Bin ID to identify your food waste collection day.
 Don't have an ID number on your outdoor food waste collection bin?
 Email us at [email protected] or call (202) 645-8245 and we can look up your collection day and provide your Bin ID for your records.